 As this was my first real European beach experience, I wasn’t sure what to expect!
 I had done no previous research.
 We just hopped in the car and went unsure what we would find.

 When one thinks of European beaches, one’s first thought doesn’t exactly jump to “Belgian Beaches” as one of the top beach summer destinations.
 But since we had such pristine weather, we thought we would give it a go.
 Looking though my Belgian guidebook, we had to decide whether we wanted to go to Blankenberge Beach or another top rated beach in Belgium, the sandy beach of De Paane Beach on the north Belgian coast.
+If you want to discover more of the Belgian coast is with the Belgian Coastal Tram!

 We chose Blankenberge as our starting point, a beach located just 25 minutes away from Bruges along the North Sea along the Flemish coastline.
 Turns out, it’s quite the beach town packed to the max with hotels, cafes and adorable houses, we soon realized that this was the beach everyone came to.
 And with good reason.
 Annnd we made it no further than that!